fharenheit/strata-2016-singapore/README.md

 ## IntelliJ

+The code can be run either in spark-shell or IntelliJ

 - Install IntelliJ from https://www.jetbrains.com/idea/download/
 - Add the scala plugin
 - Import the code as a maven project